bachelor-2014/report/v2/software.md

 \label{sec:software_constructing}
 The core of the software is written in C++ and is responsible for executing experiment code, communicating with the hardware, logging data, emitting events and in general it is the most extensive part of our code base.
-The software consists of a module based system where modules are loaded at startup based on settings in a configuration file.
+It consists of a module based system where modules are loaded at startup based on settings in a configuration file.
 This allows for modularity in our design and for new hardware to be added in the future.

 The center of the software core is the `Splotbot` class, which was given the name before the robot became EvoBot.
-The Splotbot class constructs all the software components from the configuration file.
+The `Splotbot` class constructs all the software components from the configuration file.
 All of the components are then instructed to register their actions in the action list, a list of every instruction that can be executed on the robot.
 The action list is later used to